TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 ```

-Extend the proportion test to more than 2 groups:
+The `prop.test()` function can be used to extend the proportion test to more than
+  2 populations.
+The null hypothesis in this case is that all of the population
+  proportions are equal.
+No confidence intervals are returned in this case:

 ```
 x <- dat[c('Vermont', 'New York', 'California'), c('Murder', 'Total')]